- Your source for stall mats, rubber arena footing, arena harrows and arena dust control.

 Yes, you can jump in a dressage saddle, and there is a discipline where you ride a dressage test that includes jumps – “Prix Caprilli.”
 A dressage saddle, however, is not recommended for competing in show jumping.
 It is designed to keep the rider deeply seated in the saddle with a longer leg position, whereas a jumping saddle aids the rider in standing up in the saddle quickly and effortlessly.

 Let me go into more detail about the designs of Dressage versus Show Jumping saddles and what this means for the rider and the horse.
-In order to perform to the best of your abilities and for your horse to perform at their best, you need the correct saddle and gearOpens in a new tab. to do so.
+In order to perform to the best of your abilities and for your horse to perform at their best, you need the correct saddle and gear to do so.

 What’s the difference between a dressage saddle and a jumping saddle?